UIUC-iSchool-DataViz/is445_bcubcg_fall2023/syllabus.md

 ## Pre- and Co-requisites

 None, although intermediate Python programming experience is assumed.
+Generally the course assumes: an introductory knowledge of Python programming (equivalent to 1 grad course like IS430) + some experience with a Python-related project (and practice of debugging skills, googling errors).
+A brief
-A brief introduction to several Python packages (e.g. Pandas) will be presented during the course.
+introduction to several Python packages (e.g. Pandas) will be presented during the course.

 # Course Materials